null Displaying the Flag with other Flags

 Can You Hang Other Flags with the American Flag?

-If you want to display your American flag with multiple countries flags or another country's flag, the same etiquette and flag code is in effect.
-On American soil, the American flag will take precedence or importance over the other countries or country's flag(s).
-This would just come down to that the other country's flag should not be larger than the American flag, nor should it be higher or on a higher flagpole.
-These two flags in a time of peace should be of the same size and at the same height.
-Ideally, the American flag should be to the left of the other country's flag from a visitor's standpoint.
-The American flag, when being raised and taken down for the day along with the other country's flag should also be the first to be raised and the last to come down.
+If you wish to showcase your American flag alongside flags from multiple countries or another country's flag, the same etiquette and flag code apply.
+On American soil, the American flag takes precedence over the flags of other countries.
+This means that the other country's flag should neither be larger nor positioned higher than the American flag, whether on the same or a different flagpole.
+In times of peace, both flags should ideally be of the same size and at the same height.
+Moreover, when displayed together, the American flag should be to the left from a visitor's perspective.
+When raising and lowering the flags at the start and end of the day, the American flag should be raised first and lowered last when accompanied by the flag of another country.
+Explore our collection of international flags available for purchase here.

 When Flying Two Flags Which Side Does the American Flag Go On?
-Position, Left, or Right?

-What Order Should Flags be Displayed?
+In What Sequence Should Flags be Displayed?

 References